itsettled - the automated credit management software - brings businesses the ultimate guide to dealing with unpaid invoices.

 It sounds incredibly obvious, but make sure that you always send out your invoices before they’re due.
 If you’re sending invoices out late, you’re never going to be paid on time.
 Consider putting a reminder in your diary for when an invoice needs to be sent out if you often forget.

 This isn’t an option for everyone, but many business owners will charge a late payment fee, or interest, on any invoice that isn’t paid by the due date.
 The government says that the interest you can charge if another business is late paying for goods or a service is ‘statutory interest’ - this is 8% plus the Bank of England base rate for business to business transactions.

 When you bring a new customer onboard, think about credit checking them first.
 This might sound extreme, but it’s better to be safe than sorry.
 You don’t have to dismiss them as a customer if their credit report is bad - but you might want to set stricter payment terms or keep an eye on their payments more closely. itsettled offers free credit checks and credit reports to all its customers.

 The Prompt Payment Code was introduced by the UK Government in December 2008 and is a voluntary code of practices for businesses.
 When signing the code, businesses undertake three key responsibilities;

 The Prompt Payment Code is run out of the Office of the Small Business Commissioner.

 Running a business can be exhausting, and you can often feel like your to-do list is never-ending.
 If you’re regularly forgetting to chase invoices, it might be a good idea to schedule reminders in your phone or diary.
-Alternatively, use an automated cashflow & credit management platform that will chase your invoices for you, such as itsettled.
+Alternatively, use an automated credit management software that will chase your invoices for you, such as itsettled.

 Start chasing payments now